 If you need to contact the police in order to, for example, provide information or report a crime that has already taken place, you should call 114 14 instead.

-- Have a Swedish personal ID number, or take your passport or ID card with you when you enrol.
+- have a Swedish personal ID number, or bring your passport or ID card when you enrol.

 The municipality provides various forms of advice, support, treatment and care to ensure that the quality of life for residents is as good as possible.